ADD & ADHD,

-Numbness, like above, in arms, legs, feet, chest, body.
+Numbness, like above, in arms, legs, feet, chest, and body.

-A feeling of fatness or expanded body, head, mind, consciousness.
+A feeling of fatness or expanded body, head, mind, or consciousness.

 A feeling of greatly expanded consciousness whereby one might feel consciousness fill the room or expand bigger than the room, or even reach world-size, universe-size dimensions-

 A feeling of being at “one” with everything.
 Seeing no distinction between anything and your own consciousness-